 If you’re looking for a stellar pumpkin patch, Arata’s is the place to go.
 With dozens of varieties in all different sizes, you can pick the perfect pumpkin here.
 Make sure to stop by the famous Minotaur’s Labyrinth, a two-acre hay maze.
-A corn field and Pumpkin River stretch for six acres.
-There’s even a haunted barn attraction, so no matter what you’re looking for this fall, Arata has it all.
+You'll find a cornfield and Pumpkin River that stretches for six acres and a haunted barn attraction!
+No matter what you’re looking for this fall, Arata has it all.

-While Lemos Farm has fun year-round, fall on the farm is their best season.
+While Lemos Farm has fun events and activities year-round, Fall on the farm is arguably their best season.
 You can be one of the thousands of families each year that comes out to their Pumpkin Patch.
 Plus, catch live music, spooky, themed activities, and more.

 Alameda Point Pumpkin Patch

-Open from September 17 until November 1, the Alameda Point Pumpkin Patch will put on fun for the whole family.
-Festivities will include a petting zoo, human hamster balls, a mini train, and an adult “chill area.”
+Open from September 29 through October, Alameda Point Pumpkin Patch will put on fun for the whole family.
+Festivities will include a petting zoo, human hamster balls, a mini train, inflatable slides and jump houses, and an adult “chill area.”
 While you’re there, try one of the tasty pumpkin shooters.

 The Guardsmen Pumpkin Patch

 Come one, come all to see the best pumpkins the Bay Area has to offer.
-Show off your carving skills for a chance to win, stroll around listening to live music, or indulge in craft cocktails and local eats.
+Running from October 19 through October 29, you can show off your carving skills for a chance to win, stroll around listening to live music, or indulge in craft cocktails and local eats.
 One of the best parts of this event is that all of the profits will benefit at-risk youth in the Bay Area.

 The Great Peter Pumpkin Patch

-The Petaluma Creamery will transform its family farm into a fall wonderland from October 10 through the 31.
+The Petaluma Creamery will transform its family farm into a fall wonderland from October 8 through October 31.
 You can pick your own pumpkin from their sprawling patch, get lost in corn and hay mazes, and say hi to all of the farm animals.
 But you can’t leave without trying the pumpkin ice cream, handmade on the farm!